 Rowland Cellars was founded by Gerald (Gerry) Rowland (who we met with for this review) and his wife Linda; his first vintage dates from 1991.
 Gerry is one of those rare vintners in the valley who doesn’t own vineyards or a winery, but manages the wine from vineyard to bottle to consumer.
-Rather than just purchasing grapes from growers, he actually manages the vineyards he sources fruit from, makes the wine, as well as handles the majority of his marketing and sales.
-He also got into the business locally rather early on as there have literally been hundreds of producers in Napa since the early 1990’s.
-Rowland Cellars produces between 8,000 to 10,000 cases a year, not a small task for a one person winery.
+Rather than just purchasing grapes from growers, he manages the vineyards he sources fruit from, makes the wine, as well as oversees the majority of his marketing and sales.
+He began making wine commercially rather early on – since the early 1990s hundreds of producers have begun making wine in the Napa Valley..
+Rowland Cellars produces between 10,000 to 12,000 cases a year, no small task for a one person owned and operated winery.

-Gerry currently manages two distinct labels, Ramspect (his family name) which are Napa Valley wines and Cenay (single vineyard wines – his wife’s family name).
-Ramspeck was the first label introduced in 1991.
-If you are looking for length of time between when a family first produced wine and when their successive generations restarted the label, the Ramspect label probably has one of the longest “gaps” in the world.
-When Gerry restarted his family label in 1991 it was 454 years since his ancestors released their first wine in Germany and distributed it in parts of Europe under the Ramspect label (in 1537).
+Gerry currently produces two separate labels, Ramspect (his family name) which are Napa Valley wines and Cenay (single vineyard wines – his wife’s family name).
+Ramspeck was the first label introduced followed by Cenay in 1997.
+Perhaps his family wins an award for the longest gap between vintages.
+When Gerry restarted his family label in 1991 it was 454 years since his ancestors released their first wine in Germany; at that time they distributed it in parts of Europe under the Ramspect label (in 1537).
 As Gerry says, “With a family tradition beginning four and a half centuries ago, it adds a little extra weight on your shoulders to do it right.”
 I’ll say.

-Winemaking and grape growing have certainly been in his family for many years.
-His father grew grapes in Australia’s Barrossa Valley and Gerald earned his viticulture and enology degree at Roseworthy College in South Australia.
+Gerry’s father grew grapes in Australia’s Barossa Valley and Gerald earned his viticulture and enology degree at Roseworthy College in South Australia.
 Arriving in the Napa Valley in 1987 he initially worked at Stags’ Leap Winery and then furthered his studies at UC Davis.
 He spent a number of years working with hillside grown vineyards at Chappellet Winery and today focuses on his own labels as well as consults for several other producers.